 The way we are conditioned to see the world in our own culture seems obvious and commonplace.
 To maximise a multicultural team,...

-Erin Meyer is an Affiliate Professor in the Organisational Behaviour Department at INSEAD and specialises in the field of Cross-Cultural Management, Intercultural Negotiations, and Multi-Cultural Leadership.
-Erin is also the Programme Director for two INSEAD executive education programmes: Managing Global Virtual Teams and Management Skills for International Business.
-She is also the author of The Culture Map: Breaking Through the Invisible Boundaries of Global Business.
+Erin Meyer is Professor of Management Practice in the Organisational Behaviour Department at INSEAD and specialises in the field of cross-cultural management, organisational culture, intercultural negotiations, and multi-Cultural leadership.
+Erin is the Programme Director for Leading Across Borders and Cultures.
+She is the author of the best-selling book The Culture Map: Breaking Through the Invisible Boundaries of Global Business.
+She is also the co-author, with Netflix CEO Reed Hastings, of the New York Times best-seller and FT short-listed best business book of 2020 No Rules Rules: Netflix and the Culture of Reinvention.
 Erin’s work focuses on how the world’s most successful leaders navigate the complexities of cultural differences in a global environment.

 Living and working in Africa, Europe, and the United States prompted Erin Meyer’s study of the communication patterns and business systems of different parts of the world.
 Her framework allows international executives to pinpoint their leadership preferences, and compare their methods to the management styles of other cultures.
 Erin has taught thousands of executives from 5 continents to decode cross-cultural complexities impacting their work, and to lead more effectively across these differences.